Adir7SK/Qcodes/asv_benchmark/Readme.md

 * About installation - Airspeed velocity is a standard Python package, and the latest version may be installed with pip install asv.
 The project uses setuptools, and can also be installed by cloning the repository and using: ```python setup.py install```.
 For more information: https://asv.readthedocs.io/en/latest/installing.html

-* Airspeed Velocity manages building and Python virtualenvs by itself, unless told otherwise.
+* Airspeed Velocity manages building Python virtualenvs by itself, unless told otherwise.

 * Adding benchmarks - go to benchmarks folder, add python file which name starts with benchmark.